Associative half-densities on symplectic groupoids and quantization: Introduction

 \emph{First main result:} (Existence and classification, Theorem \ref{thm:main}) Every symplectic groupoid $(G\rra M, \omega)$ admits an associative enhancement $\sigma$.
 Moreover, the choice of a non-vanishing half-density $\mu\neq 0$ on $M$ induces both a canonical associative enhancement $\sigma^c$ of $G$ and an identification of the set of non-vanishing associative enhancements $\sigma\neq 0$, modulo a natural notion of equivalence (Definition \ref{def:equivenhanc}), with the second multiplicative cohomology group $H^2(G,\C^*)$ of $G$.

 We also show that a $\mu$ as above can be recovered from any $\sigma\neq 0$, that it can be seen as an enhancement of the identity $1:M\hookrightarrow G$, and that it satisfies an enhanced identity axiom (Proposition \ref{prop:idaxiom}).
 Next, moving towards the study of $\star^K_\h$ in \eqref{eq:kontstarfactors}, we recall from \cite{C22,CatDheFel} that a coordinate Poisson manifold can be set into a family $(M=\R^n,\epsilon \pi)$, with formal parameter $\e$, and integrated by a formal family of symplectic groupoids $(G_K\rra M,\omega_c)$ defined by $S_K$.
-On the one hand, the general theory of the first result above allows us to construct a formal family of canonical associative enhancements $\sigma^c$ for this $G_K$ out of the coordinate half-density $\mu=|dx|^{1/2}$ on $M$.
+On the one hand, the first result above allows us to construct a formal family of canonical associative enhancements $\sigma^c$ for this $G_K$ out of the coordinate half-density $\mu=|dx|^{1/2}$ on $M$.
+We see this $\sigma^c$ as being defined by the underlying coordinate Poisson geometry through our general theory.
 On the other hand, the 1-loop factor $a_0^K$ in Kontsevich's quantization formula defines another formal family of enhancements $\sigma^K$ of $G_K$ (see eq. \eqref{eq:Jsigma}).

 \emph{Second main result:} (characterization of Kontsevich 1-loop factor, Theorem \ref{thm:Kenhancement}) $\sigma^K$ and $\sigma^c$ are equivalent formal families of enhancements.

 Altogether, these provide a structural explanation of the semiclassical associativity properties of the 1-loop factor $a_0^K$ in Kontsevich formula.
 We also prove a stronger version $\sigma^K=\sigma^c$ of the second result in the case of linear Poisson manifolds $M=\g^*$ (Proposition \ref{prop:gastsigmaK}).
 In this case, we recall that this factor $a^K_0$ plays an important role in leading to fine properties of the center of $\star^K$ and is related to the Duflo isomorphism (see \cite[\S 8.3]{Kont} and \cite{Amar}) and its extension to certain convolution algebras, as posed by Kashiwara-Vergne (\cite{KV,AnSaTo}).
 Then, our results specialized to the case $M=\g^*$ provide an interpretation for the underlying key square-root-Jacobian factors appearing in $a_0^K$ in terms of our general theory of associative half-densities.